locationtech/geowave/README.md

 This should be very familiar by now; from the geowave root directory:

-    $ cd geowave-gt
+    $ cd geowave-deploy
     $ mvn package -Paccumulo-container-singlejar

 This distributable needs to be in the Accumulo classpath on every tablet server.

-See: [Installtion Page](https://ngageoint.github.io/geowave//installation.html) for more information about deployment.
+See: [Installation Page](https://ngageoint.github.io/geowave//installation.html) for more information about deployment.

 ### GeoWave System Integration Test